-- Open the Windows and Doors
+- Open the Windows and Exterior Doors if possible

-- Use a few Box Fans
+- Use a couple of Box Fans

 - Turn on the house ventilation system.

 Many houses and buildings have a central ventilation system.
 If you have a whole house exhaust, you should turn it on for a steady clean airflow into the room.